josepaliares/EX02--MC322/README.md

-# Event Management System - MC322 OOP Class - UNICAMP
+# Event Management System

 This project is designed to apply Object-Oriented Programming (OOP) concepts, focusing on classes, method overloading, exception handling, and the Filter/Criteria design pattern.
+It is a project for the **MC322 - OOP** class at **UNICAMP**.

 ## Key Concepts